Oral Hygiene Tips for Infants, Toddlers, & Preschoolers (Ages 0–6)

 Typical Risks to Your Child’s Oral Health

-The two most common health risks for young children are cavities and common dental emergencies.
+The two most common dental problems for young children are cavities and unexpected dental emergencies.

 While it’s true that baby teeth (also known as primary teeth) aren’t permanent, that doesn’t mean tooth decay is less of a problem.
-We have to treat cavities in children’s primary teeth so their adult teeth will emerge correctly.
+It’s important that we treat cavities in children’s primary teeth so their adult teeth will emerge correctly.

-Also, untreated cavities in primary teeth can invite dangerous infections into the body just as much as untreated cavities in adult teeth.
-Tooth fillings for children with cavities can help stop tooth decay and prevent gum disease.
+Also, ignored cavities in primary teeth can invite dangerous infections into the body just as much as untreated cavities in adult teeth.
+Tooth fillings for can help stop tooth decay and prevent gum disease.

 Common dental emergencies for children include: